gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 ```

 This is a known bug with zypper where zypper ignores the `gpgkey` keyword in the
-repo configuration file.
+repository configuration file.
 With later versions of Packagecloud, there may be
 improvements regarding this, but currently users have to manually agree to
 package installation.